Ramnathkumar1988/Airbnb-Project/README.md

 # Files in the repository
 The repository contains a readme and project file.
 Readme files gives a overview and technical details of the project while the project file is a jupyter notebook file with codes in it.

+# Acknowledgement
+Datset is from Airbnb City of Seattle dataset.
+In terms of library used, thanks for Jensky (https://github.com/mthh/jenkspy) and folium.